atomisticnet/aenet-gpr/README.md

    - Split the initial DFT database into homogeneous subsets (same composition and number of atoms)

 2. **Train**
-   - Construct local GPR models using structure, energy, and atomic force data
+   - Construct local GPR models using structure, energy, and atomic force data of each subset

 3. **Test**
    - Predict and evaluate target properties with the trained GPR models